GoogleCloudPlatform/galog/README.md

 # galog (Guest Agent Logging Library)

 Guest Agent Logging Library implements a generic, highly configurable, queueable, with a plug-able backend architecture.
-By default galog, provides a set of predefined backends, such as: CloudBackend, EventlogBackend, FileBackend, SyslogBackend etc.
+By default, galog provides a set of predefined backends, such as: CloudBackend, EventlogBackend, FileBackend, SyslogBackend etc.